If you have left the UK and arrived in Cayman, you now need to think about dealing with the limited formalities associated with leaving the UK.

 Returning to the UK

 If you return to the UK, there is no specific form to complete and submit to HMRC.
 Instead, you will need to determine whether or not you will be required to complete a Self-Assessment tax return (“SA return”).
-Your obligation to complete a SA return will depend on your personal circumstances.
+Your obligation to complete a SA return will depend on your personal circumstances and it is your responsibility to advise HMRC if you have a UK tax liability

 Split Year Treatment